 Living and Working in Bermuda

-Becoming a citizen of Bermuda
+Becoming a Citizen of Bermuda

 It is not possible for foreigners to obtain citizenship in Bermuda.
 They can only move there to work for a specific period of time with a work permit issued by an employer located in Bermuda.
 These work permits are usually issued for a maximum of 6 years and are rarely extended beyond that time-frame.
-These work permits are not giving the holder permanent residency, voting rights or citizenship.
+These work permits are not giving the holder permanent residency, voting rights, or citizenship.
 Only if one gets married to a Bermudian and live together in Bermuda for at least 10 years, one can apply for citizenship.

 You can live in Bermuda for as long as your work permit is valid, usually from 1 to 3 years.
-The employer can apply for a renewal but only if the job can’t be done by a Bermudian.
-An employee can bring his or her spouse and children, but the spouse won’t be able to work in Bermuda unless he or she gets a work permit at their home country.
+The employer can apply for renewal but only if the job can’t be done by a Bermudian.
+An employee can bring his or her spouse and children, but the spouse won’t be able to work in Bermuda unless he or she gets a work permit in their home country.

 Traveling/Playing in Bermuda

-There are daily nonstop flights to Bermuda from the USA, Canada and the UK which arrive at Bermuda’s only airport L.F.Wade International Airport, located at the east end of the island in St. George’s Parish.
+There are daily nonstop flights to Bermuda from the USA, Canada, and the UK which arrive at Bermuda’s only airport L.F.Wade International Airport, located at the east end of the island in St. George’s Parish.

 Rental cars are not permitted in Bermuda, but there are many on-island taxis available to move around the island.

-Many visitors arrive on all-inclusive cruises to the island which include transportation, meals and lodging.
-The ships arrive at one of Bermuda’s three ports: King’s Wharf and heritage Wharf, both located at the western tip of the island or Hamilton Harbour located in the capital City of Hamilton.
+Many visitors arrive on all-inclusive cruises to the island which include transportation, meals, and lodging.
+The ships arrive at one of Bermuda’s three ports: King’s Wharf and Heritage Wharf, both located at the western tip of the island or Hamilton Harbour located in the capital city of Hamilton.

-Or you can arrive on your private yacht arriving at the port of St. George’s where they have to obtain Immigration, Customs and Health Clearance.
-Every person on board needs a valid, machine-readable passport.
+Or you can arrive on your private yacht arriving at the port of St. George’s where they have to obtain Immigration, Customs, and Health Clearance.
+Every person onboard needs a valid, machine-readable passport.

 Investing in Bermuda